🔄

 • chrysene.

-Important: PAH4 analyses do not replace conventional controls like heavy metals or microbiology.
+Important: PAH4 analyses do not replace traditional controls such as heavy metals or microbiology.
 They are complementary.

-Shilajit is a complex organic and mineral substance.
-Like many natural materials, its quality cannot be assessed solely with marketing claims.
+Shilajit is a complex organo-mineral substance.
+Like many natural materials, its quality cannot be evaluated solely on marketing claims.

-PAH4 analyses provide an additional control for certain potential organic contaminants.
+PAH4 analyses allow for an additional check on certain potential organic contaminants.

-The real question is: what contaminants were screened for, on which batch, with which laboratory, and what were the results?
+The real question is: what contaminants have been sought, on which batch, with which laboratory, and what were the results?

 PAH4, heavy metals, and microbiology: what are the differences?